 There are some situations where it’s obvious like when you pay 20$ for your stock and it’s worth 30$ on the purchase day.
 That’s a 50% return up front but let’s look at what employees may have done in other situations.

-- Sell some and keep some for potential profits.
 This is where you start thinking about your company as an investment.
 The shares are usually deposited at the close of the previous day’s market and ready for you to trade the next day.
 There is always a chance that the markets are down and your shares are in the red (from a capital gains/losses perspective).